 Edith L. Barrett Memorial Scholarship-Established in memory of Edith Barrett by son and daughter-in-law, John W. & Marilyn J. Barrett.
-This scholarship is awarded to full-time students, with a priority given to students who graduated from Ellendale or Divide County High Schools.
+This scholarship is awarded to full-time students, with a priority given to students who graduated from Ellendale or Divide County High Schools, both in North Dakota.
 The scholarship may be renewed dependent on the student's maintenance of satisfactory academic progress.